The Affordable Care Act increased the number of West Virginian’s with health insurance in 2016

 They're still out to get West Virginians: our "newspapers" deny Obama and the Democrats any legitimacy to their points

 I've been doing this blog for over two years and one of the constants has been the Intelligencer and the News-Register's refusal to acknowledge that President Obama has ever acted for what he believes is the best interest of the country; that, at the least, his actions might be well-intentioned but, as the "newspapers" see . . .

 An additional perspective on yesterday's omnibus funding vote

 You may have seen this morning's front page article in the Intelligencer explaining how our local legislators voted on the omnibus funding deal.
 Here's a bit more perspective on the senate vote (especially Joe Manchin's) from diarist Liberty Equality Fraternity Trees at Daily Kos:

-Early yesterday morning, the House passed the . . .
+Early yesterday morning, the House . . .